tablexi/nucore-open/doc/HOWTO_reservations.md

 One instrument can have several schedule rules defined although they cannot have overlapping/conflicting time definitions.

+## Reservations

-## Reservations: a time slot over an Instrument for a user
+Used for a time slot purchased by a user over an Instrument.

+The `Reservation` model is inherited by `OfflineReservation` and `AdminReservation` and they follow a STI pattern.

+### Schedule Rule or Duration priced Instruments

 Instruments can be reserved on a time slot if two conditions are satisfied:

 1. The schedule rules allow *the full duration of that time slot*
-2. There's no other reservation that overlaps that time slot for the instrument or the user making the reservation (for other instruments).
+2. There's no other reservation that overlaps that time slot for the instrument or the user making the reservation (for other instruments)

 Both checks are verified during the `Reservation` model validation in the module `Reservations::Validations`.